longquanzheng/cadence-aws/README.md

 ```

 **The rest of the instructions are all executed by operate-instances.py**
 **See example at the bottom**

 ## Step two: config/install Statsd-Graphite-Grafana cluster
 1. Install docker
 2. Install statsd service
-3. Forward remote 80(Grafana) or 81(Graphite) ports to your local ports(use 8080/8081 as non-privileged ports)
+3. Forward remote 80(Grafana) and 81(Graphite) ports to your local ports(use 8080/8081 as non-privileged ports)
+4. Open http://localhost:8081 for Graphite.
+There should be statsd metrics.
+5. Open http://localhost:8080 for Grafana, username and password are both "admin".

 ## Step three: config/install Cassandra cluster
 1. Install docker